yux1991/PyRHEED/README.md

     python Main.py

 # Modules
+- Broadening: batch automatic fit of the RHEED line profiles
 - Browser: browse files inside the working directory
 - Canvas: display images, draw shapes and take user input
 - Configuration: change default configurations
 - Cursor: display cursor-related information
+- GenerateReport: generate a report that visualize the fitting results
 - Graph3DSurface: visualize the 3D surface in reciprocal space
 - Main: the main module
-- Menu: define menubar and the menu actions
+- ManualFit: manually fit the RHEED line profile to initialize the fitting parameters
+- MyWidgets: customized widgets
+- PlotChart: a customized widget based on QChart, for visualization of the fitting results
+- Preference: modify default settings
-- Process: processes raw image
+- Process: the backend processes
-- ProfileChart: display line scan profiles
+- ProfileChart: a customized widget based on QChart, for visualization of the line scan profiles
 - Properties: control the dynamic parameters of the program
+- ReciprocalSpaceMapping: construct the 2D/3D reciprocal space map and the pole figure
 - SimulateRHEED: simulate the diffraction pattern from a given atomic structure
 - StatisticalFactor: calculate the statistical factor assuming a Markov process
 - Test: the test module